Chapter 6. Configuring GNOME at low level

 To apply a new dconf user profile to the user’s session, you need to log out and log in, because the dconf profile for a session is determined at login.

-Machine-wide default settings can be set by providing a default for a key in a dconf profile.
-These defaults can be overridden by the user.
+You can set machine-wide default settings by providing a default for a key in a dconf profile.
+Users can override these defaults.

 Procedure